 1. Private U.S. Capitol Tour.
 There is no reason to wait in line for a public tour of the Capitol when there are hundreds of young interns and staff assistants eager to leave the mailroom and phones and show you around.
 A few months before your trip to DC, contact one of your U.S. Senators (their staffs are larger than House Members’) and arrange a VIP experience.

-2. Smithsonian National Air and Space Udvar-Hazy Museum.
+2. Smithsonian National Air and Steven F. Udvar-Hazy Museum.
 The downtown Air and Space gets all the attention and Ben Stiller movies.
 But this larger museum near Dulles Airport has hundreds more planes for History-Channel-obsessed husbands and acres more space for cuckoo-crazy children to run off their demons.

 3. White House Tour.
 Yes, you CAN go right inside Barack and Michelle’s pad (well, the public rooms), and when you call that Senator’s office for the Capitol tour have them hook you up with tickets to La Casa Blanca.
 Note: You are more likely to strike gold if you give three-six months notice.